Urgent financial help – resources you can access today

 • Financial counselling.
 Anyone can call or chat with the National Debt Helpline and receive free financial counselling.
 It is also anonymous and your identity will be protected.

 • Financial hardship from your lender.
-You will need to demonstrate "reasonable cause", such as job loss or illness.
+Speak to your lender about options to defer your repayments, or switch to interest-only.
+You'll need to demonstrate "reasonable cause", such as job loss or illness.

 • Government assistance.
 There is a specific criteria you need to meet for emergency payments.
 We've included more information below.